Yuan-Wu-repo/LR-IntervalCensoring/README.md

 - Generating the knot sequence for B-splines (or I-splines)

-The simulation script aims to compare our proposed likelihood ratio test and the Wald test.
+The simulation script aims to compare <b>our proposed likelihood ratio (LR) testing approach</b> and the existing Wald testing approaches.